rackerlabs/technical-blog/_posts/2020-05-02-configure-vs-code-for-azure-and-terraform.md

 - **PowerShell**: This extension enables you to write and debug PowerShell scripts by using the VS Code's IDE-like interface.

-- **Terraform**: Syntax highlighting, linting, formatting, and validation for Hashicorp's Terraform
+- **Terraform**: This extension provides syntax highlighting, linting, formatting, and validation for Terraform.

 To install the extension in VS Code, hover over to the extension tab given in VS Code or press `CTRL+SHIFT+X.`